swainechen/chenlab-training/websites/gis-aws/content/10-RecreateInstanceAMI/04-aws-ec2-dashboard.md

 2. Choose **EC2** to open the **EC2 Dashboard**.

-Spend a few minutes familiarizing yourself with the layout of the dashboard:
+Spend a few minutes to re-familiarize yourself with the layout of the dashboard:

 - Left pane: Tools and features, such as the saved Amazon Machine Images (AMIs), storage volumes, and ssh keys.
 - Center: Resource listings and the ability to launch an instance.